biovis-report/biovis-report/docs/source/docs/write-your-report.md

 ├── LICENSE.md # Copyright notice, how other researchers can use your report source files and data ├── README.md  # Tell other researchers how to use your report.
 └── report
+    ├── data                                           # Your data files, you may use these files in plugins │   └── tnbcexpmelt1_tp53.rds                      # Example data file.
     ├── index.md
     ├── about.md
     ├── license.md